Tallex0/STAT365FinalProject/README.md

 -----Interaction Plot.png is the SAS interaction plot of muffin flavor and location

---Muffin Pic.png is the picture of the muffins baked in the study
+-----Muffin Pic.png is the picture of the muffins baked in the study

---Muffin Table.png is the table of summary statistics of the muffins
+-----Muffin Table.png is the table of summary statistics of the muffins